razvanvancea/cli-scripts/README.md

 sd 45
 ```
 In the above example, the computer will be automatically shutted down after 45 minutes.
 The argument represents the number of minutes (e.g. 45).
-It accepts only numeric values, otherwise a console error message will be thrown.
+It accepts only numeric values, otherwise an error message will be thrown.